currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

 re-export them in a consolidated, convenience module.

 A module can re-export entire modules, which effectively re-exports all of their exported classes.
-Angular's own `BrowserModule` exports a couple of modules like this:
+Currin's own `BrowserModule` exports a couple of modules like this:

 <code-example>
   exports: [CommonModule, ApplicationModule]